Hornbill201/SelfDrivingCar-P3-BehavioralCloning/writeup_report.md

 ![img](img/recovery.png)

-To augment the data sat, I also flipped images and angles thinking that this would ...
+To augment the data sat, I also flipped images and angles thinking that this would solve the left turn bias problem.
 For example, here is an image that has then been flipped:

 ![img](img/left_turn.jpg)
 ![img](img/right_turn.jpg)